 Daniël Maritz | 13 April 2021 | 15 min read

-While part 1 of this article reflected on the general sociological mechanics of cults and the role and profile of a typical cult leader, this second part will now focus on the so-called control mechanisms of cults.
+Part 1 of this article reflected on the general sociological mechanics of cults and the role and profile of a typical cult leader.
+Part 2 will now focus on the so-called control mechanisms of cults.

-Control mechanisms refer to the different areas or components of someone’s life and social environment that the leadership of cults will attempt to control with the goal of keeping them for as long as possible.
-This phrase was especially labelled and developed by Henk Stoker.
-A good way to think of the control mechanisms is as different links in a chain.
-Although they are separate links in a certain sense, they do overlap with one another, and, at the end of the day the strength of these control mechanisms lie in their total effect on an individual when applied and implemented together.
+Control mechanisms refer to the different areas or components of a person’s life and social environment that the leadership of cults will attempt to control.
+The phrase, control mechanisms, as it applies to cults was especially explored by Henk Stoker.
+These control mechanisms can be thought of as different links in a chain.
+Although they are separate links, they do overlap with one another.
+The strength of these control mechanisms lie in their total effect on an individual when applied and implemented together.

 Since our space is limited here, we will limit this discussion to the control over membership, control over thoughts, control over emotions, and the control over language.